I3S-ESSnet/Documents/paris-meeting/minutes.md

 Goal : create a Codelist service and make changes to CAWI and Error Localization to use the REST CodeList service.

+Marco and Trygve worked on the Error Localisation service, in  java, Romain and Benoît on the Codelist Service in Python, and Patrick and Jon on CAWI in .NetCore.

+More specifications are needed if we want to communicate about the results.
+It is also necessary to be able to run the services on one computer and to create Docker images to make easily a demonstration.

+## Track 2